Ryunhwan/Petbe/README.md

 **4. Static Ip Setting**

-Raspies are have to connected with one router, so I set a statuc IP adress for each Raspi.
+Raspies are have to connected with one router, so I set a static IP adress for each Raspi.
 It is not essential part of project, but if you want, follow it!
 ```
 sudo nano /etc/dhcpcd.conf                open setting script
 netstat -nr                               check the router address